achillesn/smart-cedar/_posts/Songs/2020-07-02-the-ray-of-the-wilderness.md

 Ray of Wilderness* _(Lyrics)_

 Now days if I could talk about revolution
 I would talk about love

-That asks for nothing
+that asks for nothing

-And goes through everything.
+and goes through everything.

 I would talk about coherence of times

-Changes that clarify the strength of the ephemeral
+changes that clarify the strength of the ephemeral

-About the world that I carry on my shoulders
+about the world that I carry on my shoulders.

 I would talk about the start that’s approaching

-About the end that when it’s near
+about the end that when it’s near

-It redeems you
+it redeems you

-The beginning hiding in each breath.
+the beginning hiding in each breath.

 Now, here on my own

-In the heat of cold
+in the heat of cold

-In the light of darkness
+in the light of darkness
 I whisper to infinity

-The need for speech/reason? ο λογος μπορει να ειναι και τα δυο, διαλεξε όποιο εννοεις
+the need of Logos

 The world is upside down